Crypto-TII/pqc-engineering-ssec-23/README.md

 ![](gifs/03-examples/01.png)

-An example of the whole process of setup and build is shown below.
+A demo of the whole process of setup and build process is shown below.

 ![](gifs/03-examples/build_release.gif)